HARP

 Isabelle Perrin - Harp; Sabine Toutain - Viola; Philippe Pierlot - Flute perform Elegiac Trio, Fantasy Sonata and Sonata "Marvelously sensitive, uncommonly assured performances of some ravishing repertoire."
 Gramophone magazine

-Click for further detailsBazaaris Live by Bazaaris
+Click for further detailsBazaaris Live - Bazaaris

 It all started with an incidental, unforgettable marathon-trio-session with Asita, Björn and Fredrik.
 After that much more than a band was born… a deep friendship on and off stage is an unmistakable part of the Bazaaris – sound!
 Soon after they made their first tour and used the occasion to record some of the concerts.
 The result being this CD.